 Augustine Tanner-Ihm is an exceptionally gifted individual.
-A published writer, accomplished theologian, inspiring speaker and presenter, he somehow finds the time to also educate and campaign for judicial reform.
+He is a published writer, accomplished theologian, inspiring speaker and presenter, who somehow finds the time to also educate and campaign for judicial reform.

-An accomplished speaker, he has spoken at several LGBTQ+ events such as the Stonewall National Workplace Conference, Pride and Glory Festival Manchester.
-Moreover, he featured as a guest speaker at the Durham Student Union, BBC Breakfast, Church of England General Synod, the Houses of Parliament, and has featured numerous times on radio for the BBC.
+Augustine has been a guest speaker for various institutions, such as the Durham Student Union, BBC Breakfast, Church of England General Synod and the Houses of Parliament.
+He has featured numerous times on radio for the BBC and presented at several LGBTQ+ events.

 Augustine has written for the Church Times, The Moody Standard and The Church of England Newspaper.
 With degrees in Education and Theology from Durham University, he has previously studied at Northwestern University, Iowa State University, Sarum College and St Mellitus College.

 Augustine enjoys travelling, writing stand-up, athletics, reading politics and making people smile.
-His life motto is investing in others to be the best version of themselves, and he surely is on the path to achieving this.
+His life motto is investing in others to be the best version of themselves, and he surely is on his way to achieving this.